5 things to do in Pescara

 One of the really attractive features about Pescara is the well regulated traffic.
 There are big roads and tunnels leading motorized vehicles right into the centre of town, while many of the smaller streets are reserved for pedestrians only.
 This is a wonder in a country, where you normally have to jump for your life, when you hear the sound of a scooter or a car approaching.

-5. Night Out in the Old Part of Town
+5. Experience Nightlife in the Old Town

-The old part of Pescara is basically two short parallel streets of typical south Italian houses.
 This is where you find the birthplace of Gabriele d’Annunzio, which has been turned into a museum.
-Apart from that, there is nothing must to see of do in this part of Pescara in the daytime, but in the evening the old streets come alive with loads of restaurants and bars.
-We headed straight for Taverna 58, famous for its intimate atmosphere and local dishes, and had an unforgettable meal that ended with hand whisked zabaione by the table.
-An culinary experience that tops my list of things to do in Pescara.
+Apart from that, there is nothing much to see of do in this part of Pescara in the daytime, but in the evening the old streets come alive with loads of restaurants and bars.
+We headed straight for Taverna 58, famous for its intimate atmosphere and local dishes, and had an unforgettable meal of arrosticini lamb skewers that ended with hand-whisked zabaione, prepared by the tableside with care and skill.
+I guess, this culinary experience tops my list of things to do in Pescara.

 Trackbacks & Pingbacks